Wuhan Coronavirus Timeline Fast Facts - KTVZ

 Wuhan Coronavirus Timeline Fast Facts

 Here’s some information about the spread of the Wuhan coronavirus outbreak.
-The coronavirus called 2019-nCoV originated in China and is the cousin of the SARS virus.
+The coronavirus, called COVID-19 by the World Health Organization, originated in China and is the cousin of the SARS virus.

 Coronaviruses are a large group of viruses that are common among animals.
 The viruses can make people sick, usually with a mild to moderate upper respiratory tract illness, similar to a common cold.
 Coronavirus symptoms include a runny nose, cough, sore throat, possibly a headache and maybe a fever, which can last for a couple of days.